ftpd‑topfield patches to 0.7.7n (and puppy to 1.14o)

-I've patched the standard ftpd‑topfield distribution (obtained from this site) to better handle multiple toppies being in the USB bus.
-Given that they will probably drop into standby mode when not doing anything you can't reliable refer to specific ones by the order they appear on the USB bus, as the result of that depends on which ones are on at any given time.
+I've patched the standard ftpd‑topfield distribution (obtained from this site) to better handle multiple toppies being on the USB bus.
+Given that they will probably drop into standby mode when not doing anything you can't reliably refer to specific ones by the order they appear on the USB bus as the result of that depends on which ones are on at any given time.

 The patches here use libusb to scan the bus for devices specified by the --devices option (or -X, which is now activated):

-It also removes the use of any /tmp/puppy lock file since claiming a USB device is exclusive anyway.
+They also removes the use of any /tmp/puppy lock file from ftpd-topfield since claiming a USB device is exclusive anyway.

 NOTE: